Research Essay and Poster+Video

 Use appendices for figures and tables mentioned by reference in the body of the paper.
 Us extra appendices to provide additional detail if necessary.
 Usually data samples, or intermediate representations, for example a sample of the data analysis process, coding frames, stages in the coding and summary or intermediate categories from data.

-Grading of the Research Essay (report)
+Grading of the Term Paper

 Grading of research papers will consider the following criteria: